ChaosExAnima/echonyc.blog/src/content/blog/storms.md

     - 'queer-theory'
     - 'transness'
 coverImage: 'images/pexels-photo-39811.jpeg'
+coverAlt: 'Photo of a wet road surrounded by trees on a rainy day'
 ---

 I've been reading a lot of philosophy lately.
 Well.
 I've been *watching* a lot of it... on YouTube.